Japanese Style Tattoos

 Any of these could be correct, but there is so much below the surface, and many more common themes behind Japanese art.
-The following paragraph will by no means explore them all, but we’re excited to cover some of the basics.
+The following article will by no means explore them all, but we’re excited to cover some of the basics.

 The Buddha is among one of the most common deities in Japanese Tattoos and is said to symbolize one’s devotion or commitment to Buddhism.

-Lotus flowers are often a central piece in a modern Japanese sleeve, thigh or chest piece and typically represent strength and enlightenment.
+Lotus flowers are often a central piece in a modern Japanese sleeve, thigh, or chest piece and typically represent strength and enlightenment.

 Water in its natural state always conjures the power of ebb and flow.
-It’s not surprising then that Japanese Waves have become synonymous with living a strong life that flows over, through and beyond anything that comes in its way.
+It’s not surprising then that Japanese Waves have become synonymous with living a strong life that flows over, through, and beyond anything that comes in its way.

 Courage, fortune, luck – the Koi Fish is rich in Japanese symbolism and has become a staple in many tattoos.
 Fun fact: orientation and the direction of the fish also plays a huge role in communicating the symbolism of the fish.
 Think upstream versus downstream.
 Generally speaking, if the Koi is facing up, you may be trying to communicate that you’re still amidst the struggle that requires said courage, fortune, and luck.
 If the fish tattoo faces down, you might be trying to communicate that the challenge is behind you and you’re now flowing with greater ease downstream.